graphitehealth/hapi-fhir/README.md

 ## Graphite Specific

-## Run locally in IntelliJIdea with Local Postgres DB
+### Run Locally in IntelliJIdea with Local Postgres DB
 * Open the Maven Tool Window, expand the Profiles folder, and check the `boot` item.
 * Click the "Reload All Maven Projects button".
 * In your run configuration, set the following environment variables: